A local Lorentzian Ferrand-Obata theorem for conformal vector fields: The Cartan geometry framework and Gromov's Stratification

-Let $[g]$ be a Lorentzian conformal structure on a manifold $M$, and let $\omega$ denote the normal Cartan connection associated with $[g]$ (see Theorem \ref{thm.cartan}).
+Let $[g]$ be a Lorentzian conformal structure on a manifold $M$, and let $\omega$ denote the normal Cartan connection associated with $[g]$ as in Theorem \ref{thm.cartan}.
 The curvature of $\omega$, denoted $K$, is the $\lieg$-valued two-form on $\hm$ defined by

 for every pair $X,Y$ of vector fields on $\hm$.
-Property (3) of $\omega$ implies that $K$ vanishes when one of its arguments is vertical (i.e., tangent to the fibers of $\pi: \hm \to M$).
-Moreover, the normalization condition imposed on $\omega$ implies that the two-form $K$ actually takes values in $\liep$ (torsion-freeness condition).
+Property (3) of $\omega$ implies that $K$ is semibasic.
+Moreover, the normalization condition on $\omega$ implies it is \emph{torsion-free}, that is, the two-form $K$ takes values in $\liep$.